Bloodmallet/bloodytrinkets/README.md

 You need a working SimulationCraft version, Python 3.5 or newer and the module [simc_support](https://github.com/Bloodmallet/simc_support) which is handled in the requirements.txt.

 ## Download
-Download or clone this repository into your SimulationCraft directory. `simulationcraft/bloodytrinkets`
+Download or clone this repository into your SimulationCraft directory. `simulationcraft\bloodytrinkets`

 ## Setup
 Start your python environement.
 Install dependencies.